-If you have been served with a restraining order, it's important to contact an attorney as soon as possible.
-Even if the order is based on false allegations, the consequences of violating the restraining order can be very serious.
+If you have been served with a restraining order, it is important to seek legal help from a qualified lawyer as soon as possible.
+Even if the order is based on false allegations, restraining order violations can have serious consequences.
 You can be charged with contempt of court and placed in jail.

-In Oregon, a person can go to the courthouse, fill out some paperwork and obtain a temporary restraining order against you if he or she feels imminent fear of harm from you.
-Restraining orders are often issued in divorce situations and other types of relationship disputes.
-They can also be issued in cases of stalking or harassment.
+In Oregon, a person can go to the courthouse, fill out some paperwork and obtain a temporary restraining order if he or she feels imminent fear of harm from you.
+These orders are often related to divorce matters and other relationship disputes.
+They are also sought out in cases involving stalking or harassment.

-Once the restraining order has been served on you, you generally have 30 days to request a hearing before the judge who issued the order.
-At this hearing, the party who requested the order will have to prove all elements for the restraining order to continue in effect.
-If you don't request the hearing, the restraining order will continue in effect automatically.
+Once an order has been served, you generally have 30 days to request a hearing before the judge who issued the order.
+At this hearing, the person who requested the order will have to prove all of the necessary elements in order to remain in effect.
+If a hearing is not requested, the restraining order will remain in effect automatically.

 Being subject to a restraining order can make your life very difficult.
-If you share a residence with the alleged victim, you may have to move out of your home.
-You will be barred from all forms of contact with the alleged victim — including asking a third party to contact the other party for you.
-You may be preventing from seeing your children.
+If you share a residence with the person who took out the order, you may have to move out of your home.
+You will be barred from all forms of contact with the alleged victim — including asking another person to contact the alleged victim on your behalf.
+You may also be prevented from seeing your children.
 That is why it is important to get skilled legal representation right away.

 If you are charged with domestic violence, the court will place a restraining order on you at the time of your arraignment.
-Generally, you will be barred from having any contact with the alleged victim.
-You may also be barred from owning firearms or ammunition.
+In general, you will not be allowed to contact the alleged victim.
+You may also be prohibited from owning firearms or ammunition.
 I can help defend you against domestic abuse charges.